dsu-arl/event-cybher2025-dojo/python/printing/DESCRIPTION.md

 You don't **need** to use comments, but we may include them in challenge descriptions, and they can be helpful for making notes in your programs :)

 ## Challenge Steps
-Use python to print the text 'Hello World!' to the screen.
+Use python to print the text `Hello World!` to the screen.
 We will use the `/challenge/verify` to test your program and validate that it works properly.

 1. Use `nano` to create a new file, named whatever you want, but it must have the file extension `.py` (ex. `my_first_program.py`)
 2. Use the `print()` function to print the text `Hello World!`